NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 ```

 on an acceptable commands redis will return `OK`
-if you have more keys than values or one of your variables used a space without being wrapped in quotes then redis will return an error like this `(error) ERR wrong number of arguments for 'mset' command`.
+if you have more keys than values or one of your variables used a space without being wrapped in quotes then redis will
+return an error like this `(error) ERR wrong number of arguments for 'mset' command`.

 *Note:*
 `mset` will make multiple individual key/value sets these are in no way connected

-**if you want to retreave multiple keys at once**
+**if you want to retrieve multiple keys at once**
 ```redis
 > mget key1 key foo notSet
 ```